Isiah Kiner-Falefa Player Props: Yankees vs. Orioles

-On Wednesday, Isiah Kiner-Falefa (.462 on-base percentage in past 10 games, 154 points above season-long percentage) and the New York Yankees play the Baltimore Orioles, whose starting pitcher will be Dean Kremer.
-First pitch is at 7:05 PM ET.
+Isiah Kiner-Falefa and his .429 on-base percentage over his past 10 games (122 points higher than his season-long percentage), will be in action for the New York Yankees against the Baltimore Orioles and Kyle Bradish on July 6 at 7:05 PM ET.

-In his previous game he had a one-hit performance (1-for-3) against the Orioles.
+In his previous game he had a one-hit showing (1-for-4) against the Orioles.

 Isiah Kiner-Falefa Game Info & Props vs. the Orioles